 The records of the Society are preserved in the Southern Historical Collection at the University of North Carolina, Chapel Hill.

-In recent years, the Society’s mission has been sustained by generous financial and administrative support from the Watson-Brown Foundation.
+In years past, the Society’s mission had been sustained by generous financial and administrative support from the Watson-Brown Foundation, which remains a stalwart supporter of the society and its mission which now touts 501c3 status as a non-profit organization.